Masks now required at Winners, HomeSense, Marshalls stores across Canada - BC Local News

 Besides implementing mask use, TJX Canada has been limiting the number of customers inside each store, has added protective shields at cash registers and has enhanced cleaning measures in place since reopening.

-Across the Okanagan, Winners and HomeSense have locations in Kelowna, West Kelowna, Penticton, Vernon.
-Marshalls has one location in Kelowna.
+Across the Okanagan and Shuswap, Winners has locations in Kelowna, West Kelowna, Penticton, Vernon and Salmon Arm; HomeSense has locations in Kelowna, West Kelowna, Penticton and Vernon; and Marshalls has one location in Kelowna.